nikhilcodes777/nikhilv777/content/haskell.md

 ---
 title: Exploring Functional Programming with Haskell
 description: Understanding Haskell’s syntax, advantages, and how functional programming can change the way you write software.*
+date: Dec 25, 2024
+tags: [Physics,Maths]
 ---

 ## What is Haskell?